Updated on August 29, 2018

 The Sony Group Website Accessibility Policy applies to the public websites of all Sony Group companies and aims to maintain and improve accessibility for users of all Sony Group websites.
 Sony strives to create and maintain accessible websites that are easy for all individuals to use; whenever changes are made to website content or new pages are created, Sony complies with its Website Accessibility Policy and, as necessary, gives due consideration to the laws, regulations, and guidelines in each country where Sony operates.

 Sony Interactive Entertainment Inc. (SIE) aims to make games as popular as music, movies and broadcasting and has been developing the PlayStation® business for users in all age groups.

-Sony Computer Entertainment Inc. (SCE) aims to make games as popular as music, movies and broadcasting and has been developing our PlayStation(R) business for users in all age groups.
-Game industry organizations have responded to the proliferation of new game genres by introducing rating systems for customers in Japan, the United States and Europe (CERO, ESRB and PEGI, respectively), based on games' target age groups.
-The U.S. system has operated for more than 10 years and won top marks from the public not only for indicating age categories but also for being the first to add descriptions that detail the contents of a game.
+Console game industry organizations have responded to the proliferation of new game genres by introducing rating systems for customers in Japan, the United States and Europe (CERO, ESRB and PEGI, respectively), based on games' target age groups.
+The U.S. system has operated for more than 20 years and won top marks from the public, not only for indicating age categories but also for being the first to add descriptions that detail the contents of a game.
 PEGI is endorsed by the European Commission as a paradigm of self-regulation in the entertainment industry.
 In Japan, measures are being promoted to make the system more effective, including, with the cooperation of retailers, the voluntary refusal to sell software rated by CERO for ages 18 and above to underage customers.

-To regulate access by underage users, SCE has included a Parental Lock function in PSP® (PlayStation®Portable) and PLAYSTATION®3.
+To regulate access by underage users, SIE has included a Parental Control function in PlayStation®4, PlayStation®3 and PlayStation®Vita.
 This function enables customers to adjust access levels and limit children's access only to appropriate software across the PlayStation® platform.